awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-status-and-restart.md

 # Checking SSM Agent status and starting the agent<a name="ssm-agent-status-and-restart"></a>

 This topic lists the commands to check whether AWS Systems Manager Agent \(SSM Agent\) is running on each supported operating system\.
-It also provides the commands to start the agent if it is not running\.
+It also provides the commands to start the agent if it isn't running\.

 | Operating system | Command to check SSM Agent status | Command to start SSM Agent |